 What is the difference between corporate social responsibility and sustainability?

 Corporate social responsibility is about how a company operates in its economic, environmental, and social relations.
-Sustainability is about the way that a company is managed with regard to social, economic, and environmental issues.
+Sustainability is about how a company is managed regarding social, economic, and environmental issues.

 Triple Bottom Line Reporting involves reporting on all three aspects of corporate performance.
 This allows a company to consider a wide range of issues, such as the environment, the community, the impact of its business on other parties, and how the company is managing its relationships with these other stakeholders.